ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/existing-project.markdown

 Environment variables follow the .NET conventions with `__` being the dot-notation separator (e.g. `RavenSettings__DatabaseName`).

-You can pass environment variables in your terminal profile, OS settings, Docker `env`, on the command-line, or within Azure.
+You can pass environment variables in your terminal profile, OS settings, Docker `env`, on the command-line, or within AWS.

 {PANEL/}